 Natalie Frank, a Ph.D. in Clinical Psychology, specializes in pediatrics, behavioral health and stress and coping in everyday life.

 It's a well-accepted principle of that bribing children for good behavior is not a constructive parenting technique.
 The belief is that bribery is used only by desperate parents, and many consider it is to be “bad parenting."
-But virtually all parents use it sometimes (maybe in secret), even while publicly agreeing with those who criticise the strategy and who also likely use it in private.
+But virtually all parents use it sometimes (maybe in secret), even while publicly agreeing with those who criticize the strategy and who also likely use it in private.
 After all, sometimes parents just need children to do what they say.
 The arguments get old, and let’s face it: bribery works.
 Desperate times call for desperate measures.
 So why do so many "experts" give the advice to avoid using bribery to get children to comply when nothing else seems to be working?

 It's a common belief that bribes are a bad idea, used only by desperate parents.
 But used correctly in the form of positive reinforcement, this parenting strategy can help children learn what's expected of them and become compliant with parental instructions.